alasca-association/tarook/docs/usage/cluster-configuration.rst

 .. code:: console

-   $ terraform-docs markdown table terraform
+   $ terraform-docs markdown table --anchor=false --indent=1 terraform

 and should be kept up to date on a regular base.